gargiulofrancesco/parallel-genetic-TSP/README.md

 It contains a sequential genetic algorithm for the TSP and its parallel version.

-- [/code](/code) contains the sequential and parallel solutions.
+- `code` contains the sequential and parallel solutions.
-- [/visualizer](/visualizer) contains a simple script to visualize the solution improvement generation after generation.
+- `visualizer` contains a simple script to visualize the solution improvement generation after generation.
-- [report.pdf](report.pdf) describes thoroughly the design of the proposed solutions.
+- `report.pdf` describes thoroughly the design of the proposed solutions.

 It is possible to compile and run the sequential solution as follows:
 ```